dij0s/PETAL/thesis/bachelor_thesis.typ

 === LLM-as-a-judge Benchmarking Framework
 #highlight("TODO: vérif abus de langage g-eval dans discussions??")
 Unlike human experts which may emphasize different aspects depending on their interpretation or even mood, language model evaluation is driven by clear rules, ensuring consistency and uniformity across all cases.
-The G-Eval metric, as introduced in the #ref(<state_of_art>, supplement: it => it.body) section, summarizes the score of the criteria and quantifies the quality of the response.
+The G-Eval metric, as introduced in the #ref(<state_of_art>), summarizes the score of the criteria and quantifies the quality of the response.

 The criteria for the LLM-as-a-judge benchmarking framework are defined as follows:
 1. Data interpretation: assesses whether the response uses only relevant data, maintains mathematical accuracy, distinguishes energy types, preserves units and handles zero values correctly.